allegro/embedded-elasticsearch/README.md

 ## Running more then one Elasticsearch instance

-There are cases where you might want to run more then one Elasticsearch instance e.g.:
+There are cases where you might want to run more than one Elasticsearch instance e.g.:
 - running tests of one project in parallel (e.g. using _gradle --parallel_ or _mvn -T1C_)
 - running tests of different projects on the same physical mashine (e.g. Jenkins jobs running on the same server)
-- running integration tests wich require more then elastic search instance
+- running integration tests which require more than one Elasticsearch instance

 In such situations you should use distinct values for following settings for each instance: